 \subsubsection{Accuracy of Stage 1 across the three GPT strategies}

-Overall, 56.7\% of connecting concepts were related to both the pop culture domain and the product domain.
+Overall, across all three GPT strategies, 56.7\% of connecting concepts were related to both the pop culture domain and the product domain.
+Moreover, 93.3\% of all pop culture-product pairs had at least one good connecting concept.
+These are encouraging results because in previous work ~\cite{opal, symbolfinder}, researchers demonstrated the high cognitive load of memory recall tasks, with 6 out of 7 on the NASA-TLX dimension of mental demand ~\cite{opal}.
+Because recognition is so much easier than recall, users are willing to tolerate some machine errors and they still find the system useful because it lowers cognitive load.
+Having a 93\% chance of at least one good result demonstrates consistent value of automated tools.

 Surprisingly, all three GPT strategies performed equally well.
 The success rates of No-GPT, Half-GPT, and Full-GPT strategies were 56.0\%, 55.3\%, and 58.7\%, respectively.
-For each GPT strategy, we annotated 5 different connecting concepts; the probability of success for at least one of the five connecting concepts was 90.0\%, 96.6\%, and 93.3\%, respectively.
+For each GPT strategy, we annotated 5 different connecting concepts; the probability of success for at least one of the five connecting concepts was 90.0\%, 96.6\%, and 93.3\%, respectively (See Figure \ref{fig:stage1_accuracy}).
 This shows all three GPT strategies are capable of producing at least one good connecting concept in 5 chances.
 However, we find that the GPT strategies produced surprisingly different results.